 \section{Derivation of the Ancilla and ML Feedback Rates}

-This Appendix presents a detailed, step-by-step derivation of the effective decay rates \(\Gamma_{\mathrm{anc}}\) and \(\Gamma_{\mathrm{ML}}\) corresponding to the ancilla-assisted and machine-learning-enhanced feedback schemes.
-Our aim is to make transparent how coupling a fast-decaying ancilla qubit to a more slowly relaxing system qubit, together with predictive feedback, leads to a net suppression of the system’s relaxation rate.
+This Appendix presents a detailed derivation of the effective decay rates $\Gamma_{\mathrm{anc}}$ and $\Gamma_{\mathrm{ML}}$ corresponding to the ancilla–assisted and machine–learning–enhanced feedback schemes.
+The goal is to clarify how coupling a fast–decaying ancilla qubit to a more slowly relaxing system qubit, together with predictive feedback, can suppress the relaxation of the system.